Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-One of the better actions movies, and possibly the best sequel ever.
-The film shows the ongoing harm and effects of the events in the first movie.
-Most importantly, the movie is about something deeper than the spectacle of the action and special effects.
-The film is skillfully constructed, and is genuinely thought provoking.
-The film has aged well, and is hardly dated at all (namely the video game parlour - remember those?).
-A couple of decades on, its intensity still brings chills.
+Terminator 2 is one of the best actions movies, and is right up there with such classics as Aliens and Empire Strikes Back as one of the best sequels, ever.
+Terminator 2 depicts not only Skynet's continuing attempts to eliminate its archnemesis John Connor, but also the ongoing harm and detrimental effects of the events in the first movie.
+Most importantly, Terminator 2 is about something deeper than the spectacle of the skilfully arranged action and top-notch special effects.
+The film is genuinely thought provoking, in other words.
+It has also aged well with a certain timeless quality, and is hardly dated at all (aside from the games in the video game parlour—remember any of those?)
+A couple of decades on, the film's intensity still brings chills.

-Of the versions of this film that I've seen, the extended cut that includes the subplot depicting the reseting of the Terminator's CPU chip is the better version.
-That story arc has two scenes that transform this film into something sublime.
-The first one, where the heroes remove the chip from the inside of the Terminator's head, has got to be one of the better choreographed scenes in film.
-Despite knowing how it was made (5 actors, 1 animatronic, and mirrored sets to portray the 3 principals in a single shot), it's still mind boggling that they pulled it off without any visual effects!
-The other scene is between John and Sarah Connor, and is not only about the immediate fate of their Terminator protector, but also depicts John displaying a surprising level of maturity, and his first steps on the road to becoming a great leader.
-Recommended.
+Of the various versions of this film that I've seen, the better version is the "Special Edition", which includes such things as a dream sequence where Kyle Reese visits Sarah, the T-1000 starting to malfunction in the steel mill, and the subplot depicting the resetting of the Terminator's CPU chip.
+The dream sequence adds immensely to Sarah's story arc by further embellishing her mindset and mental instability.
+The CPU reset subplot, however, has two scenes that transform Terminator 2 into something sublime.
+The first, in which the protagonists remove the chip from the inside of the Terminator's head, has got to be one of the better choreographed scenes in any film, period.
+Despite knowing how it was made (5 actors, 1 animatronic, and mirrored sets to portray the 3 characters in a single shot), it's still mind boggling that the cast and crew pulled it off without any visual effects!
+The other scene is between John and Sarah, and is the aforementioned sequence that is not only about the immediate fate of their Terminator protector, but also depicts John displaying a surprising level of maturity, and his first steps on the road to becoming a great leader.
+This film—especially the "Special Edition"—is highly recommended.

 ▲ Top ▶ Movie Reviews Index